Followers

 Twin cities were established along major rivers such the Nile, the Orontes, and the Tigris.
 The twin Nilotic cities of Nekhen and Nekheb, and the twin cities of Pe and Dep are examples.
 Pe and Dep merged into the city that the Greeks later called Buto.

 The twin cities had shrines, temples, palaces, and treasuries.
 These edifices of stone were characterized by many columns or pillars.
 The glyph for pillar looks like the letter i capitalized.
-Meroe on the Orontes was known as IO and its twin Anti-Meroe, on the opposite side of the river, was called AntIO (Antioch).
+Meroe on the Orontes was known as IO and its twin on the opposite side of the river, was called AntIO (Antioch).

 The cities were served by royal priests who maintained the shrines and temples and assessed taxes on cargo that moved along the waterways.
 To ensure that no ships passed the royal cities without paying the required tribute, the rulers built twin cities on opposite sides of the river.